Chapter 1: Nanook gets Shot

 Leaves and gravel alike crunch under fast, heavy footfall.
 A man, okay-built and clearly a better hunter of the village, comes running over with a bow in hand and arrows in quiver.
 He was probably the guy who shot Nanook, with not enough force to pierce through but experienced enough to hit.
 The people of Aedes Elysiae really are peaceful.

-“Mister Petros!
+“Mister Galba!
 Were you the one that shot the birdie?”
 Phainon’s eyes shine, and his expression is suspiciously happy.

 “I knew Phainon wasn’t psychic,” mumbles Cyrene.
 Did Cyrene think the arrow came from Phainon?
 THEIR head swivels to look at Cyrene in disbelief.

-The man — Petros — rubs the back of his neck sheepishly, “Sorry, Phainon!
+The man — Galba — rubs the back of his neck sheepishly, “Sorry, Phainon!
 It was huge— I thought it was trying to prey on you two!”

 Okay, that’s more insulting than Phainon calling THEM dumb-looking.
 Birds of prey are usually smart enough to recognise what prey they are actually supposed to eat, for one.
 And why would Nanook ever stoop so low as to personally target children!?
 That’s what parents do.
 Nanook is not a parent.
 THEY have children only in the most metaphorical sense.